Chapter 5 : Start With A Bang

 "I don't want you to feel this way, Dora.
 Do what I said.
 Share.
 So people can move on from the image that is so attached to you.
 If you keep these fears inside for too long...
 It'll kill you."

 Professor Neville puts a hand on my shoulder.

 He then stands up and goes to sit on his chair.

 I lift myself up, feeling empty.

 "Have You ever been scared?"

 "'Cause than You'll understand that all this that You just said...
 Everything...
 It's really, really hard to do.
 I feel... paralyzed."

 He smiles at me.
 "I respect that.
 I just hope that you won't run forever.
 And don't make that excuse about not having Gryffindors' bravery."

 Hey!
 Am I an open book or something?
-How does he know
+How does he know I do that?

 He laughs, obviously reading my mind.